iavs-org/VegXshiny/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# VegXshiny

-# VegXshiny - An interactive web application for vegetation ecologists
+**Veg-X is a standard for the exchange of vegetation data.
+VegXshiny is an interactive web application for converting datasets into Veg-X.**

 ## Background